dbanetto/uni/findbugs/report.md

 ## Capabilities of Soot

-The four intermediate languages are:
+The capabilities are tied to its four intermediate languages, there are:

  * Baf
  * Jimple